 I will not write much about the plot, other than that I enjoyed it.
-However, what really caught my attention were the portrayals of travelling and Baghdad.
-Travelling in the 1950s sounded like such an adventure (a very romantic adventure, I’d like to add) compared to contemporary tourism.
-People socialised with their co-travellers, they smoked on the plane and experienced exciting places on their way to the final destination.
+However, what really caught my attention were the portrayals of traveling and Baghdad.
+Traveling in the 1950s sounded like such an adventure (a very romantic adventure, I’d like to add) compared to contemporary tourism.
+People socialized with their co-travelers, they smoked on the plane and experienced exciting places on their way to the final destination.
 Christie’s description of Baghdad, Basra, and other places in Iraq was interesting.
 I have never been in that part of the world but the description did feel realistic.
-The novel did not induce much wanderlust (other than curioisty in the 1950s) or any wish to go to Iraq but it was, nonetheless, fascinating.
+The novel did not induce much wanderlust (other than curiosity in the 1950s) or any wish to go to Iraq but it was, nonetheless, fascinating.

 It is my firm opinion that one should always read a book in its original language whenever possible and unfortunately, this novel was proof of that opinion.
 It felt like it had been translated in haste, as there were a lot of really odd spelling mistakes in it.
 Not good!
 I mean, translation is a skill that should be taken very seriously.
 On the other hand, reading an ebook was a positive experience.
 It was not my first ebook and it probably won’t be my last one.
 I have a reader which conveniently fits into my handbag so I might leave the print copies at home from now on.